 The first thing you need to do is run the included configure script to define some initial configuration, just type where --with-mysql identifies the root directory where you have installed MySQL (usually /usr), --with-webdir is the directory to which you want to install the PHP files, and --with-cgidir is the directory to which you want to install CGI files.
 These directories could be /var/www/html/zm and /var/www/cgi-bin for example.
 If you want to use real MPEG based streaming you will need to have built and installed the ffmpeg tools.
-You can then also use -with-ffmpeg=<path to ffmpeg root> to help configure find it.
-This will be /usr/local if you let ffmpeg use it's default options.
+You can then also use -with-ffmpeg=<path to ffmpeg root> to help configure find it if it's not installed in a default location.
 Note, you have to make sure you have installed the ffmpeg headers and libraries rather than just the binaries, or a development package with them in.
 Additionally if you have built ffmpeg with the mp3lame feature turned on you may additionally need to tell configure where to find that the mp3lame library, to prevent unresolved dependencies.
 To do this add the -with-lame=<path to lame directory>option as well.
 There are also two further arguments you can add if your web user and group are not both 'apache'.
 These are --with-webuser and --with-webgroup.
 Type for details on these options.